Typically I try to stick to reviewing restaurants in the South

 Was immediately surprised by the decor, which was not at all what I had expected.
 Far more upscale restaurant than dingy pub, there was a tin ceiling, hanging exposed bulbs, brick walls, and almond bisque linens topped with brown paper.
 It was definitely streamlined and sophisticated, yet still felt comfortable.
 Radiohead played in the background, an unexpected but pleasant choice (although this is open to personal interpretation).

-I was shocked (and a bit disappointed to note) that the beer menu was not quite as extensive as I had hoped.
-While the options that they had were decent, I just wish there had been more of them.
-Luckily the cocktail menu bore some pretty inventive options.
+the cocktail menu bore some pretty inventive options.
 Since the drinks aren't exactly cheap ($12 apiece), be warned that your bill can tally up fairly quickly.
 Especially when they mange to concoct some that are so well-blended you might down it in no time without even realizing!

 The Steamroller (a combination of Anchor Junipero gin, Elderflower liqueur, Cherry Heering, house sour, and beer) is a prime example of this.
 Utterly delicious, it was light and refreshing, kind of a combination of Sprite and Southern-style iced tea, with a subtle taste of beer.
 Dangerously addictive!